santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Data-Lake-Analytics/Troubleshooting-Data-Lake-Analytics.md

 Customers can write their own extractors and outputters-- and it is up to them (or the author) to debug this custom code.
 We do have a guide to help them get started: https://docs.microsoft.com/en-us/azure/data-lake-analytics/data-lake-analytics-debug-u-sql-jobs

+## Runtime Errors
+If your customer is seeing errors like "Invalid Runtime" or "Expired Runtime" check and see if they're using the current default runtime (compare failing jobs to working jobs or run a test job of your own!)

+If the job has a custom runtime set, ask why and try setting them to the default runtime.

+If this does not resolve the issue, or if they are not using a custom runtime-- open an ICM.

+## Permissions Errors

+Permissions issues with ADLS ACLS will always mention "acl" in the error message.
+If it only says "Access Issue" it is likely due to the fire wall or some other high-level permissions.

+For ACL errors, follow the [ADLS Access Troubleshooting Guide.](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/280901/Troubleshooting-Access)

+For other issues check the firewall and use the ADLA [Add User Wizard](https://docs.microsoft.com/en-us/azure/data-lake-analytics/data-lake-analytics-add-users) to assign permissions to the user that is faulting.

 # Information for the Product Team/ICMs